 In this article, you’ll learn how embedding images in emails can boost your prospecting efforts and help you close more deals.

 Embedding images in emails is when code is added to a message so the email displays images along with its text.
-Embedded images do not need to be downloaded by the recipient and are displayed automatically in the email body.
+Embedded images don’t need to be downloaded by the recipient and are displayed automatically in the email body.

 There are two main ways that digital marketers and salespeople usually send emails with images out to their email lists:

 Attachments.
-If you’re wondering how to attach a photo to an email, this method involves including the image as a separate file from the email’s HTML code.
-Your prospect receives the image as an attachment with its original size and shape.
-This method is ideal when the file needs to be preserved.
+This method involves including the image as a separate file from the email’s HTML code.
+Your prospect receives attached images with their original size and shape.

 Embeds.
 An image that’s embedded into the email’s code so it displays automatically in the body of the email.
 The file size, location and type of image that you choose will determine how your prospect’s email platform displays the file.

-How to embed images in an email using 4 different techniques
+How to embed an image in an email using 4 different techniques

 1. Drag-and-drop embedding

-Email providers, like Gmail, allow you to drag an image from a folder and drop it into an area inside the compose box that says “attach files here”.
-Gmail will automatically embed the image and realign it so it’s in line with the rest of the plain text.
+Email providers, like Gmail, allow you to drag-and-drop an image into the email body and automatically embed it in line with the plain text.

 If you’re wondering how to place a picture under the text in Gmail, simply click and drag the image to the desired location in the email body.
 Gmail’s drag-and-drop feature allows for easy positioning of images, so you can align them exactly where you want, such as beneath the text for better visual flow.

-Knowing how to place a picture under the text in an email can help enhance the visual structure of your email.
-This technique ensures that your message flows seamlessly and that the image complements your text, capturing attention without overwhelming the recipient.
+Knowing how to place a picture under the text enhances the visual structure of your email.
+This technique ensures that your message flows seamlessly and captures attention without overwhelming the recipient.

-It is also possible to keep the original image size or resize it to what Gmail considers the best fit.
+When embedding images in Gmail, you can keep the original image size or resize it to the best fit Gmail recommends.

 2. HTML embedding